bus-vm — AI Platform VM status client

 bus auth status

-bus auth token --scope "vm:read"
+bus auth token --resources "vm:read"

 bus auth token saves the API token in the default Bus auth token file used by